Irene-Ren/ShangHaiTechCS271-Hws/hw2/hw2-report.md

   - Input: A set of point **S** sampled from the original two-dimensional manifold **F** in three dimensional space
   - Output: A triangular mesh **F'** which possesses **S** as its vertex set, and can converge to **F** in tolerable error.
 - The algorithm and some explanations:
   - The algorithm is an extension of points reconstruction algorithm **CRUST** published by one of the authors Amenta.
 It first uses Voronoi to approximate the MAT of sample points **S**, then according to duality, applies the Delaunay to recover the surface of points.
 The algorithm in this paper gives its innovations on dealing with dense samples by bringing up a new concept "**poles**", which is a correction for over-sensitive areas (the dense sampled point areas).
-By using poles set **P** instead of using Voronoi graph **V** in **CRUST** with sample points **S** to reconstruct the surface, the new algorithm makes sure the surface in dense-sampled areas acceptably smooth.
+By using poles set **P** instead of using Voronoi graph **V** with sample points **S** to reconstruct the surface, the new algorithm makes sure the surface in dense-sampled areas acceptably smooth.
 When finish filtering with both Voronoi and normals, almost all the lumps on the surface will be gone.
   - When the samples are dense, the Voronoi cell of every sample is **long and skinny**, and they are perpendicular to the surface, thus the two ends at the long skinny direction of Voronoi cell may be too far away from the medial axis, causing the lumps on surface.
 It is **poles**' job to make corrections to those Voronoi vertices in dense areas.
   - The pseudo code turns out to look like this:
     - Find out the Voronoi diagram for sample points **S**
     - Then traverse through **S**, for point **s** in **S**:
       - If **s** is not on the convex hull of **S** (meaning **s** is not a sample point in an open Voronoi cell), select the Voronoi point **p+** that fulfills: **p+** belongs to Voronoi(**s**), and Distance(**p+**, **s**) is the maximum.
-      - If **s** is on the convex hull of **S** (meaning **s** is a sample point in an open cell of Voronoi), select the point **p+** that fulfills: **p+** is at infinite distance outside the convex hull, and the direction of vector **sp+** is Average of outward normals of all hull faces containing **s**.
+      - If **s** is on the convex hull of **S** (meaning **s** is a sample point in an open cell of Voronoi), select the point **p+** that fulfills: **p+** is at infinite distance outside the convex hull, and the direction of vector **sp+** is the average of outward normals of all hull faces meeting at **s**.
       - When picked **p+**, pick another pole **p-** to be the projection on negative direction of vector **sp+**.
     - Collect all **p+** and **p-** except the ones that are at infinite distance to form a set **P**, apply the Delaunay triangulation of **S AND P**.
     - Remove the triangles that contains points that do not belong to **S**. (**Voronoi Filtering**)